gexijin/shinyserver/readme.md

 6. The two Shiny apps are hosted at http://xx.xxx.xxx.xxx/app1/ and http://xx.xxx.xxx.xxx/app2/.
 Note that xxx.xxx is your ip address.
 App1 reads a local file stored in the data folder using relative path (../../data/).
 App2 is the demo app from RStudio.

 7. Replace the apps and deploy.
 Now you can clone a local copy of your forked repo to your laptop.
 Replace the app.R code under the  app1 folder with your own R code for the Shiny app.
-Remember that your data needs to be stored in the shinyserver/data folder, either in the repo or upload directly to the Linux server.
-From the Shiny apps, these files can be read in by ```df <- read.csv("../../data/demo_data.csv")```.
 After your are done with the development, push your code to GitHub.
 Then update your code on the Linux server and restart the server:
     ```
     cd ~/shinyserver/
     sudo git pull
     sudo sh restart.sh
     ```
+8. Data files.
+Your data needs to be stored in the shinyserver/data folder, either in the repo or upload directly to the Linux server.
+From the Shiny apps, these files can be read in by ```df <- read.csv("../../data/demo_data.csv")```.
+9. R packages.
+All the R packages needs to be listed in [LibrarySetup.R](https://github.com/gexijin/shinyserver/blob/main/config/librarySetup.R) file under the config folder.
+These packages needs to be installed when building the docker image for the Shiny server.
 Please let [me](https://twitter.com/StevenXGe) know if you have any questions or comments.